 Workshop and Webcast on Frontiers of Big Data, Modeling, and Simulation in Urban Sustainability

-The Board on Mathematical Sciences and Analytics, in conjunction with the Board on Energy and Environmental Systems and the Computer Science and Telecommunications Board, will host a workshop to explore the frontiers of mathematics and data science needs for sustainable communities.
-The workshop will strengthen the emerging interdisciplinary network of practitioners, business leaders, academics and policy makers using data for urban and community sustainability, and address common challenges the community faces in using data for sustainability.
+The Board on Mathematical Sciences and Analytics, in conjunction with the Board on Energy and Environmental Systems and the Computer Science and Telecommunications Board, hosted a workshop on January 30-31, 2019 to explore the frontiers of mathematics and data science needs for sustainable communities.
+The workshop aimed to strengthen the emerging interdisciplinary network of practitioners, business leaders, academics and policy makers using data for urban and community sustainability, and address common challenges the community faces in using data for sustainability.

 Statement of Task